CSS-Windows/WindowsDiag/SHA/ShaCollector/ReadMe.md

 shacollector is a tool that makes it easy to collect data for problem solving which is included in trace logs (ETW), performance logs (perfmon or xperf), event logs and a lot of status information related to SHA area (Storage, Cluster and Hyper-V).

-## Whats New in this Version 5.6
+## Whats New in this Version 5.7
-  - add MSDTC trace @Shohei Sadashima
+  - fix the data collector set name of hyper-v trace. @Koji Ishida

 ## How to use it
 First, specify main options (trace, perf and support) and select sub option that specifies the information to collect.